MatthiasNeuhaus/stopclock4work/README.md

 ## How to start
 Right click on InstallLinks.ps1 and run with PowerShell to add start links to autostart and the start program menu.
-The tool es equipped with tooltips, so therefore (hopefully) self declaring.
+The tool is equipped with tooltips, so therefore (hopefully) self explaining.
 Only parts you might need to additionally understand are:

 ### Data folder